-Farsley Farfield Primary School is a safe, warm and supportive place in which to work, learn and play.
+Farsley Farfield Primary School aims to be a safe, warm and supportive place in which to work, learn and play.
 We promote positive, progressive and tolerant ethics.
 We celebrate our diversity and see it as a strength of the school.